mailgun/documentation/source/user_manual.rst

  ==============================    ====================================================================
- apple                             Indicates an Apple MPP bot gmail                             Indicates a Gmail bot unknown                           Indicates an unknown bot (most likely a firewall or anti virus scan) (empty)                           If the ``bot`` field is empty, no bot was detected.
+ apple                             Indicates an Apple MPP bot gmail                             Indicates a Gmail bot generic                           Indicates an unknown bot (most likely a firewall or anti virus scan) (empty)                           If the ``bot`` field is empty, no bot was detected.
  ==============================    ====================================================================